mvadari/xrpl-docs/Atomic.md

 <summary>
 In this example, the user is creating an offer while trading on a DEX UI, and the second transaction is a platform fee.

-The inner transactions are not signed, and the `BatchSigners` field is not needed on the outer transaction, since there is only one signer.
+The inner transactions are not signed, and the `BatchSigners` field is not needed on the outer transaction, since there is only one account involved.
 </summary>

 ```